GeotrekCE/Geotrek-admin/docs/install/advanced-configuration.rst

         'PRIVATE_KEY_SERVER_CLIENT': '<your private key server / client>', }

-**3** - Suricate Management
+**3** - Suricate Management (Workflow)

 This mode allows to retrieve reports and related data directly from Suricate, using the Management API to get data.
+It is used to process and manage reports, using the Intervention module and following a predefined worklow, while sending all progress to Suricate.
 It implies enabling Suricate Report mode as well.
+You can find a detailled explanation on the workflow here : https://github.com/GeotrekCE/Geotrek-admin/issues/2366#issuecomment-1113435035

-Set your account settings in ``custom.py``:
+- Set your settings in ``custom.py`` :

 .. code-block :: python

+    SURICATE_WORKFLOW_ENABLED = True
     SURICATE_MANAGEMENT_ENABLED = True

     SURICATE_MANAGEMENT_SETTINGS = {